CallAndGus/ViRGIS/Documentation/manual/geospatial.md

 De Roo, B., Bourgeois, J. & De Maeyer, P. (2017) Usability Assessment of a Virtual Globe-Based 4D Archaeological GIS.
 In: Alias Abdul-Rahman (ed.). _Advances in 3D Geoinformation_.
 Cham, Springer International Publishing. pp. 323–335.

+Zou, M. (2013) An Algorithm for Triangulating 3D Polygons.
+All Theses and Dissertations (ETDs).
+1212.

+Roth, G. & Wibowoo, E. (1997) An Efficient Volumetric Method for Building Closed Triangular Meshes from 3-D Image and Point Data.
+In: ResearchGate.
+[Online].
+1 January 1997 Available from: https://www.researchgate.net/publication/221474907_An_Efficient_Volumetric_Method_for_Building_Closed_Triangular_Meshes_from_3-D_Image_and_Point_Data [Accessed: 16 July 2020].

+Maur, Pavel Delaunay Triangulation in 3D.
+[Online] Available from: https://www.kiv.zcu.cz/site/documents/verejne/vyzkum/publikace/technicke-zpravy/2002/tr-2002-02.pdf.

+Kenneth Rose, Alla Sheffer, Jamie Wither, Marie-Paule Cani, Boris Thibert (2007) Developable Surfaces from Arbitrary Sketched Boundaries.
+Available from https://hal.inria.fr/inria-00337445/document [accessed June 2020]

 ## ​Some Terminology and Realms

 **Real-World Space** - space defined by geographic coordinates and by real-world units (e.g. metres).
 This space is always projected and z-up.

-**VR-Space** - space defined in the virtual world in the coordinate system of the VR world.
+**VR--Space** - space defined in the virtual world in the coordinate system of the VR world.
 This is an unprojected coordinate system and y-up.

 **GIS World** - refers to the paradigm space of Geospatial Information and the tools and processes used there.

 **VR World** - refers to the paradigm space of the VR and gaming systems and the tools and processes used there.

-**World Space Coordinates** - refers to the Unity World Space Coordinate System
+**World Space Coordinates** - refers to the Unity World Space Coordinate System.
+The Map Space Coordinates are transformed into the World Space Coordinates by the zoom of the model.

+**Map Space Coordinates** - refers to the Coordinate System of the GIS Model.
+The Map Space Coordinate System is a Transverse Mercator projection with units of 1m (i.e. 1m is mapped to one Unity unit) with the center of the projection placed at the origin of the model as defined in the Project.JSON file and the axis transposed to be y-up.

+**Data Coordinates** Each RecordSet has a Coordinate Reference System (CRS).
+This is usually a well-known CRS such as EPSG:4326.

 ## ​Geometry

-ToDo - expand, confirm and correct

-ViRGIS creates a limited extent geographically projected coordinate system in the VR Space, where the ellipsoid is represented as a planar datum.
-This tool is intended for limited extent GIS or Spatial analysis problems where the planar datum is not a problem.
+ViRGIS creates a limited extent geodetically projected coordinate system in the VR Space, where the ellipsoid is represented as a planar datum.
+This tool is intended for limited extent GIS or Spatial analysis problems where the planar projection is not a problem.
 If an ellipsoid representation of the datum is required, this is not the tool.

-This space can be zoomed - that really represents a change in the level of details (LoD) but also changes the base relationship between VR Space units and Real World Space units (which is a nominal 1m per unit but changes as the zoom level change to try to avoid impossibly large numbers in the VR Space).
+This space can be zoomed - this changes the base relationship between VR Space units and Real World Space units (which is a nominal 1m per unit).

 Real-world Points, Lines and Polygons etc are projected into this VR Space using standard projection techniques.